Materials Selection Policy

 Gifts

-Patten Free Library welcomes gifts of books, audio and video recordings, and similar materials.
+In certain circumstances, the Patten Free Library may accept gifts of books, audio, and video recordings, and similar materials.
 Items will be added to the collection in accordance with this policy.
 Once donated, items become the property of the Library and may be given to other libraries and non-profit agencies, sold in book sales, or discarded if they are not added to the collection.

 Donated items will not be returned to the donor, and the Library will not accept any item that is not an outright gift.
 The Library also reserves the right to decide when a gift added to the collection must be withdrawn because of physical condition, lack of circulation, outdated contents, or space considerations.

-The Library will acknowledge receipt of donated items, but is unable to set fair market or appraisal values.
-It is recommended that the donor make a list of items donated.
-If items are being donated to obtain a tax benefit, it is the donor’s responsibility to establish fair market value or obtain expert assistance in establishing any value.
+The Library does not set fair market or appraisal values.
+It is the donor’s responsibility to establish fair market value or obtain expert assistance in establishing any value.
 (See Gift Acceptance Policy.)

 Sagadahoc History and Genealogy Room